smokenetwork/smoked/doc/exchangequickstart.md

 Exchange Quickstart
 -------------------

+System Requirements:

+For testnet 4GB RAM and few GB of disk free is OK.

-System Requirements: A dedicated server or virtual machine with a minimum of 16GB of RAM, and at least 50GB of fast local SSD storage.
-SMOKE can handle an incredibly large amount of transactions per second, as such, it requires fast storage to run efficiently.
+For production, a dedicated server or VPS with:
+- a minimum of 16GB of RAM,
+- and at least 50GB of fast local SSD storage.

+Smoked can handle an incredibly large amount of transactions per second, as such, it requires fast storage to run efficiently.

-We recommend using docker to both build and run SMOKE for exchanges.
-Docker is the world's leading containerization platform and using it guarantees that your build and run environment is identical to what our developers use.
-You can still build from source and you can keep both blockchain data and wallet data outside of the docker container.
-The instructions below will show you how to do this in just a few easy steps.
+OS: Best with Ubuntu 16.04 LTS

 ### Install docker and git (if not already installed)